Skip to content

 uvx tenzir-test

 When the output diverges, the harness prints a diff and returns a non-zero exit code.
-Use --log-comparisons for extra insight when you debug mismatches.
+Use --debug to see comparison targets alongside the usual harness diagnostics.
+For CI-only visibility you can set TENZIR_TEST_DEBUG=1.
+Add --summary when you also want the tabular breakdown and failure tree at the end.

 Fixtures let you bootstrap external resources and expose their configuration through environment variables.
 Add a simple node-driven test to exercise a running Tenzir node.